bandinopla/weightxreps-server/README.md

 #### :warning: Files you need !

 - `firebase-adminsdk-credentials.js`
 you will need to create & place this file inside of `server` with a [firebase account](https://console.firebase.google.com/).
+This is used by the "login with" widget which uses Firebase.

 ---